CiscoDevNet/appd-machine-agent-installation/README.md

 7. Keep `Status Code` and select `Equals` for the condition followed by entering a value of `200`.
 8. Explore the other options to see how many other Response Validators you can come up with.
    We chose an HTTP response of 200 to keep things simple but there are so many others to choose from.
 See the example below.
-9. Click Save
+9. Click Save.

 ![HTTP Check](images/add-service-monitoring-page-2.png)

 After saving the configuration, you are returned to the Service Availability page where you will see your newly created Service Availability check displayed.
 After a few minutes, you will data about the service reported back by the machine agent as it periodically checks the health of the HTTP service running on `apache-webserver-1`.

-The server running the check is listed under the `Server` column and the monitored service is listed in the `Monitored Service` column.
+alt="The server running the check is listed under the `Server` column and the monitored service is listed in the `Monitored Service` column."

 ![Service Availability](images/appd-service-availability.png)

-10. To see details about the service, click the click the service and click `Details`.
+10. To see details about the service, click the service and click `Details`.

 ![Service Availability Details](images/appd-service-availability-details.png)